Theo2co/adanalysts-template-website/storydata.md

   <div class="narrator-body">
     <div class="narrator-label">Narrator · Data Redditor</div>
     <p>
-      After computing a propensity score for every pair, they first run a logistic regression to estimate propensity scores and inspect the fitted coefficients—just to see which pre-conflict traits are associated with becoming “treated.”
+      They first run a logistic regression to estimate the propensity scores for each treated and control pair.
+The model learns the relationship between the confounders values, and the ‘treated’ output variable.
+Now if they provide a set of confounder values to the model, it outputs the probability of being treated given these confounder values.
+They give the confounder values of each treated and control pair they have to the model, and obtain for each their predicted propensity score.
     </p>
     <p>
-      In the regression:
-      <strong>aggressiveness</strong> and <strong>activity</strong> have <strong>positive coefficients</strong>
-      (higher values make co-attacking more likely),
-      while <strong>hostility_pre</strong> and <strong>similarity</strong> have <strong>negative coefficients</strong>
-      (higher values make co-attacking less likely).
-      The <strong>magnitude</strong> of each coefficient reflects the strength of its association with treatment assignment.
+      They first run a logistic regression to estimate the propensity scores for each treated and control pair.
+The model learns the relationship between the confounders values, and the ‘treated’ output variable.
+Now if they provide a set of confounder values to the model, it outputs the probability of being treated given these confounder values.
+They give the confounder values of each treated and control pair they have to the model, and obtain for each their predicted propensity score.
     </p>
     <p>
-      Crucially, these coefficients describe how treatment is assigned in the data—they are <strong>not causal effects</strong>.
-      Their job is to confirm that confounding exists and to motivate why we need <strong>propensity-score matching</strong>.
       Only then do they plot the ROC curve as a quick check of how well the confounders separate treated from control before matching.
     </p>
   </div>